-All Washington Elementary School students will have PE/recess periods during the day.
+All Lincoln Grade School students will have PE/recess periods during the day.
 All students will be expected to go outside during the playtime unless the weather is inclement, the student has a medical excuse, or a disciplinary action is in effect.
 If a student has a medical excuse for staying inside, parents should send a note to the nurse for each day the child is to stay in from play.
-There must be a medical reason. https://www.energia.com/Students are required to wear appropriate footwear.
-(I.e. No flip flops, sandals or hard soled shoes.)

-If the weather is severe, students will remain in their classrooms.
-There could be days when the temperature would not preclude students from brief, outdoor activities.
-Please be sure your child is dressed appropriately for the weather.
+There must be a medical reason.
+Three or More days of staying inside will require a doctor's excuse.
+If the weather is severe, students will remain in their classrooms or in the gym with activities established by the teacher.
+A temperature of at least 20° F, with wind-chill, will be a determining factor.
+Please have students dress appropriately.
 (Hats, gloves and coats that your child can manage for cold weather.
 Boots when necessary.
 Umbrellas will not be permitted on the playground.)